• Skip to main content

 Perhaps they now regret their actions or simply wish to start fresh, but over the past two years, I have built rules and boundaries around myself.
 Personally, my life has become more peaceful, and I cherish the moments of tranquility without unnecessary drama.
 I also believe it is time to focus on the future rather than reconnecting with the past.
 I have taken a thousand steps forward, and I feel that the future is the path I should follow.

-Written by Raghavendra Satish Peri · Categorized: My Life, Entrepreneurship
+Written by Raghavendra Satish Peri · Categorized: Entrepreneurship, My Life

 About Raghavendra Satish Peri